-These measures ensure that the firm listens to associates and develops plans to continuously improve their .
+These measures ensure that the firm listens to associates and develops plans to continuously improve their workplace culture.

 Want more listening techniques and ideas?
-Come back next week when we will cover the third strategy and read our first strategy here.
+Come back next week when we will cover the third strategy.
 For an employee listening tool built on 30 years of research, learn more about our employee engagement survey.